mtmorgan/HCAmtxzip/README.md

 This package is not mature.

-This package implements tools to access and manipulate Human Cell Atlas '.mtx.zip' bundles describing single cell expression studies.
+This package implements tools to access and manipulate Human Cell Atlas '.mtx.zip' archives describing single cell expression studies.
 The focus is on the pre-computed matrices available by navigating projects on [https://data.humancellatlas.org/explore/projects][].